 BESST

-The College of Engineering will be participating in CSULB’s BeachXP, an expanded program of the existing BESST program that has been running in the College of Engineering for ten years.
-The Beach Engineering Student Success Team (BESST)'s mission is to help students succeed by supporting them academically, developmentally and socially.
-The program offers BESST members cohort registration and supplemental tutoring designed to introduce them to university facilities and resources, and introduces members to faculty, staff and students.
+The College of Engineering will be participating in CSULB’s BeachXP, an expanded version of the existing BESST program that has been running in the College of Engineering for ten years.
+The Beach Engineering Student Success Team (BESST)'s aims to help students succeed by supporting them academically, developmentally and socially.
+The program offers cohort registration and supplemental tutoring to introduce students to university facilities and resources, and faculty, staff and peers.

-The goal of BESST/Beach XP is to increase the success rate of all College of Engineering students, specifically those from diverse backgrounds and with the greatest need whose math preparation is not at the Calculus 1 level.
-By registering as part of a cohort, BESST/Beach XP students can see fellow students and teachers almost every day.
-Focused tutoring also helps BESST/Beach XP students keep up grades in difficult subjects such as calculus.
+The goal of BESST/Beach XP is to increase the success rate of all College of Engineering students, particularly those whose math preparation is not at the Calculus 1 level.
+By registering as part of a cohort, BESST/Beach XP students can interact with fellow students and instructors almost every day.
+Focused tutoring also helps students maintain grades in challenging subjects such as calculus.

 Peer Mentoring: Each BESST/Beach XP student will be assigned a peer mentor in their first year.
 Upper-division peer mentors provide resources, tutoring, and mentoring to help freshmen achieve academic success and transition from high school to college.